Digby and Annapolis County Attractions & Activities

 Bird Watching in Digby and Annapolis Counties

-A great variety of birds thrive in different habitats in this region.
+A great variety of birds thrive in different habitats in this region of Canada.
 Because of the extensive shorelines and because of the abundance of both salt and freshwater bodies in the area, there is a chance to see these different types of birds.
 There are also a number of Whale Watching and Seabird Cruises that take you to the Bay of Fundy and provide you with a chance to see some of the birds that spend most of their lives far from land.

 There are a great variety of locations to bird watch in this area...along the shoreline in Smith's Cove, on Digby Neck and in the more inland areas around Bear River.